 Introduction

 Fish entrained through hydroelectric facilities are exposed to turbine passage mortality stressors.
 While mortality and entrainment rates are separately well-studied phenomena, their cumulative effects on aquatic populations are not.
 Unfortunately, resource managers often lack the necessary parameters to accurately model the fate of all impacted species, yet they are routinely required to assess the cumulative population-level effects of those species impacted.
-The 2022 Infrastructure Bill has set aside funding for the development of hydroelectric energy production facilities (Cite).
-Should this development occur, the hydroelectric industry will need to assess the cumulative impacts that are the result of fish entrainment.

-Traditional risk analysis offers a potential solution for resource managers.
-An entrainment risk assessment or ERA will identify and analyze potential future entrainment mortality events while making judgements on the resiliency of the population (i.e., its ability to tolerate the expected level of mortality).
-Applying a risk assessment framework to evaluate impacts to fisheries is not new.
-Patrick et al. 2009 developed the expanded productivity and susceptibility assessment (ePSA) to assess the risk of a pelagic fish stock becoming overfished as a function of its productivity (replenish rate) and susceptibility to the fishery.
-The ePSA incorporates demographic parameters like the maximum age and size of a fish, individual growth rates, natural mortality, fecundity, breeding strategy, recruitment pattern, and age at maturity to assess fishing risks for many species including elasmobranchs (Cortés et al. 2010; Furlong-Estrada, Galván-Magaña, and Tovar-Ávila 2017) and grouper (Pontón-Cevallos et al. 2020).
+Evaluating entrainment within a traditional risk assessment framework will help resource managers anticipate the magnitude and frequency of potential future entrainment mortality events and assess the resiliency of the impacted system.
+Risk assessment has already assessed impacts to harvested species.
+Patrick et al. 2009 quantified the risk of overfishing a pelagic fish stock as a function of its productivity (replenish rate) and susceptibility to the fishery.
+Their approach incorporated demographic parameters such as the maximum age and size of a fish, individual growth rates, natural mortality, fecundity, breeding strategy, recruitment pattern, and age at (Patrick et al. 2009).
+Many species have been assessed with these methods including elasmobranchs (Cortés et al. 2010; Furlong-Estrada, Galván-Magaña, and Tovar-Ávila 2017) and grouper (Pontón-Cevallos et al. 2020).
 Researchers have also developed risk assessment frameworks for fish entrainment.
 In 2012, Cada and Schweizer developed the qualitative traits-based assessment to evaluate the entrainment risk of data-poor species.
 In 2021, van Treeck et al. developed the European Fish Hazard Index to assess entrainment risk at hydropower projects.
 Their tool considered plant design and operation, the sensitivity and mortality of species due to entrainment, and overarching conservation goals for the river.
 They assessed entrainment mortality with empirically derived functions for Kaplan and Francis turbines.

 Mortality through hydroelectric turbines has been well studied, with mathematical models able to predict the probability fish will get struck by a turbine blade (Von Raben 1957, Franke et al. 1997).
 The rate at which fish are entrained (fish per million [M] cubic feet [ft3] of water) through hydroelectric facilities is also a well-studied phenomenon, with results from field trials contributing to an entrainment database compiled by the Electric Power Research Institute (EPRI 1997).
 The 1997 EPRI database contains observations of 70 species at 43 facilities east of the Mississippi River.
 The EPRI dataset is particularly useful for quantitative analysis based on the assumption that when entrainment counts are standardized by discharge across facilities and holistically observed, the database will provide a reasonable estimate of entrainment rates for a watershed of a given size that are suitable for decision making purposes.
 Also, by describing entrainment rates with statistical distributions and simulating with Monte Carlo methods, it is possible to estimate average daily entrainment and mortality with measures of certainty, as well as estimating the likelihood an event of a given size will occur.